Ready to learn more?

 - Administer and interpret appropriate tests of hearing, known as “audiometry”.

-- Integrate audiometric test findings in order to determine optimal hearing aid fittings.
+- Integrate audiometric test findings to determine optimal hearing aid fittings.

 - Select appropriate hearing aids from specific manufacturers for subsequent fittings of specific degrees and frequency configurations of hearing loss.